Timing Belt Neglect could destroy your engine from the inside out.

-Timing belts are a very simple part that can cause big problems if not taken care of.
+So, Timing belts are a very simple part that can cause big problems if not taken care of.

 Depending on the year, make and model of your vehicle, there’s a pretty good chance you have a timing belt.
-The belt connects the crankshaft to the camshaft pulleys, which effectively sets the mechanical heartbeat of the engine by operating the valves in extremely precise relation to the position of the crankshaft.
+The belt connects the crankshaft to the camshaft pulleys.
+It effectively sets the mechanical heartbeat of the engine by operating the valves in extremely precise relation to the position of the crankshaft.
 Timing belts keep your engine ticking and need to be changed before they break.

 That said, timing belt neglect has the very real potential of destroying your vehicle’s engine.

+If a timing belt is not changed on time it could wind up snapping and destroying your engine.
 Of course, preventing such nightmares from happening is simple- just stick to your vehicle’s maintenance schedule.
-This will give you peace of mind and longer engine life, as well as ensuring your warranty in good standing.
+Consequently, This will give you peace of mind and longer engine life.

 Note that your particular vehicle may not have a timing belt at all.